AP Test Dates 2021: The Full Calendar

 Eastern Daylight Time: 4:00PM

-In Administration 2, Option 2 will be taken in school with paper and pencil on either May 21, 24, or 25.
-The exceptions are the Japanese Culture and Language and Chinese Culture and Language exams which will still be conducted at school but on the computer.
+In Administration 2, Option 2 will be taken in school with pencil and paper on either May 21, 24, or 25.
+The exceptions are the Chinese Culture and Language and Japanese Culture and Language exams which will still occur at School but on the computer.
 Exams will be taken at either 8:00 AM or 12:00 PM local time.